Semi-Slav Defense: Meran Variation: 6.Bd3

 One of the main variations of the Semi-Slav is the Meran Variation.
-White plays 6.Bd3, provoking the continuation 6...dxc4 7.Bxc4 b5 (ECO codes D46 to D49) where black surrenders his center in exchange for queenside expansion and some tempo against the white bishop.
+White plays 6.Bd3, provoking the continuation 6...dxc4 7.Bxc4 b5 (ECO codes D46 to D49) where Black surrenders his center in exchange for queenside expansion and some tempo against the white bishop.
 The line was first played in 1906 in the game Schlechter–Perlis.
 The variation takes its name from the town of Meran (Merano) in northern Italy.
-During a 1924 tournament in Meran, it was used successfully in the game Gruenfeld–Rubinstein.
-Gruenfeld adopted the same variation two rounds later against Spielmann, winning as well.
+During a 1924 tournament in Meran, it was used successfully in the game Grünfeld–Rubinstein.
+Grünfeld adopted the same variation two rounds later against Spielmann, winning as well.
 White will play in the center, leading to a rich, complicated game.
 These opposing strategies, with the ensuing keen play, have long made the Meran a favorite for enterprising players of either color.
 An example is Gligoric–Ljubojevic, Belgrade 1979.

 Though appearing in contemporary master play with less frequency than the Meran, there are other possibilities: 6...Be7, 6...Bb4, introduced by the Italian master Max Romih, and 6...Bd6, which was much the most popular line before the debut of the Meran, and espoused by the American grandmaster Arthur Bisguier throughout his career.

 After the main line 6.Bd3 dxc4 7.Bxc4 b5 White has three alternative retreats for the bishop.
 The vast majority of games continue 8.Bd3, but the moves 8.Bb3 and 8.Be2 are also possible.